AMReX-Fusion/Furnace/Docs/source/EOSNetwork.rst

 the burning has completed.
 The nuclear energy release can be computed by taking the difference of ``burn_state_out % e`` and ``burn_state_in % e``.
 The species change can be computed analogously.
-In normal operation in Castro  the integration occurs over a time interval of :math:`\Delta t/2`, where :math:`\Delta t` is the hydrodynamics timestep.
+In normal operation in Furnace  the integration occurs over a time interval of :math:`\Delta t/2`, where :math:`\Delta t` is the hydrodynamics timestep.

 If you are interested in using actual nuclear burning networks,